 Fall in Seattle means pumpkin patches galore (and there are a lot in this area), fall-themed coffee drinks (I’m still a sucker for a pumpkin spice latte on certain fall days), and fall foliage everywhere you look.
 While I think this is one of the best times for hiking with the cooler temperatures, it’s also fun to explore the city and participate in everything from beer festivals to chocolate festivals (and I’m a regular attendee at both of those each year!).

-Whether you’ve lived here all your life or are planning a fall trip, here are some of the best fall activities in Seattle to check out.
+Whether you’ve lived here all your life or are planning a fall trip to Seattle, here are some fun fall activities in Seattle to check out.
 I’ve included the best of the best, including places to stop at throughout the season, specific events you need to attend, and even a rundown of the weather so you make sure you’re dressed appropriately.

 There is no shortage of Seattle fall activities, whether you want to be indoors or outdoors.
 Here are some of the best things to do in Seattle in the fall.